CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/driver-api/parport-lowlevel.rst

 				transfers.
   PARPORT_MODE_ECP		The hardware can assist with ECP
 				transfers.
-  PARPORT_MODE_DMA		The hardware can use DMA, so you might
-				want to pass ISA DMA-able memory
-				(i.e. memory allocated using the
-				GFP_DMA flag with kmalloc) to the
-				low-level driver in order to take
-				advantage of it.
   ============================= ===============================================

 There may be other flags in ``modes`` as well.